 The Corpse Reviver No. 2 cocktail is a variation of the original Corpse Reviver, featuring an added dash of absinthe.
-Claimed to be a hangover cure, this cocktail certainly has the potential to jolt you awake with its strong astringent flavors.
+Some call it an effective hair of the dog or hangover cure, but one thing is for certain; This cocktail certainly will jolt you back to life with its strong astringent flavors.

 - Lillet Blanc